 Investing in an equity income fund

 An equity income fund is designed to straddle both growth and income.
-The manager will typically target stocks that have higher-than-average growth potential, but that also offer good dividend potential.
+The manager typically targets stocks with higher-than-average growth potential and strong dividend yields.
 While they tend to have higher levels of volatility than a bond fund, the fact they incorporate dividend-paying companies, which tend to be larger, well-established businesses, can help minimise the highs and lows normally associated with high-growth funds.
 There is also the option to reinvest the income component, if it isn't required to meet an existing financial commitment.

 Investing in property